HL7/davinci-ecdx/input/pagecontent/direct-query.md

 ### Discovery of Patient FHIR IDs

 The patient's [FHIR id] is a prerequisite to performing both a FHIR RESTful Direct Query and Task-based query.
-See [this section](task-based-approach.html#patient-fhir-ids) for how to discover the patient's FHIR_id.
+See [this section](task-based-approach.html#patient-fhir-ids) for how to discover the patient's FHIR id.
-{:.new-content}

 ### Direct Query Transaction Scenarios